 If the jawbone has weakened or deteriorated to a great extent, the dentist may recommend that the patient visit an oral surgeon.
 They can repair structural damage to the jaw, especially in individuals who experienced an advanced decline in their oral capabilities due to TMJ.

-Find Treatment for TMJ and Other Dental Concerns in Vienna, VA
+Find Treatment for TMJ and Other Dental Concerns at our Vienna, VA, dental office!

 Dr. Gerald offers TMJ treatment and other restorative dental solutions to patients in Vienna, VA.
 Our practice also specializes in general and cosmetic dentistry, including professional teeth whitening services, for patients of all ages.
 To schedule an appointment with our team, contact our office by phone at 703.721.4796 or reach our staff online.